British house prices boom, Bank of England holds fire

 The bank is concerned that raising rates too soon could unseat the recovery.
 It has indicated it is in no hurry to tighten monetary policy, with inflation now trending below target.

-It kept rates at 0.5 percent on Thursday, where they have been since 2009, and said it would maintain the stock of asset purchases from its quantitative easing programme at 375 billion pounds ($628.07 billion).
-[ID:nL9N0KY02H]
+It kept rates at 0.5 percent on Thursday, where they have been since 2009, and said it would maintain the stock of asset purchases from its quantitative easing program at 375 billion pounds ($628.07 billion).

 Analysts say the decisive factor for the BoE is likely to be wages, which are only slowly showing signs of rising.